-- 24. Where any condition requires the consent holder to submit a report or management plan to the Council for "certification" it must mean the process set out in the following paragraphs (a) to (d) and the terms "certify" and "certified" must have the equivalent meanings: - (a) The consent holder supplies a report or a management plan to the Council, and the Council assesses the documentation submitted.
-The certification process for management plans and reports required by conditions of this consent must be confined to confirming that the plans or reports give effect to
+- 30.24.
+Where any condition requires the cConsent hHolderconsent holder to submit a report or management plan to the Council for "certification" it must mean the process set out in the following paragraphs (a) to (d) and the terms "certify" and "certified" must have the equivalent meanings...: - (a) The cConsent hHolderconsent holder supplies a report or a management plan to the Council, and the Council assesses the documentation submitted. (acting in a technical certification capacity)

-- their purposes, consent condition requirements, and schedule requirements, and contain the required information; - (b) Should the Council determine that the documentation supplied in accordance with (a) above achieves the requirements of the relevant condition(s), the Council must issue a written confirmation of certification to the consent holder; - (c) If the Council's response is that it is not able to certify a management plan or report, it must provide the consent holder with reasons and recommendations for changes to the plan or report in writing.
-The consent holders must consider any reasons and recommendations of the Council and resubmit an amended management plan/report for certification; - (d) A management plan or report cannot be subject to a third-party approval.
-The Council in deciding whether to certify the management plan or report, however, may also obtain advice from other qualified person(s). - 25.
-This process in condition 24 must be repeated until the Council is able to provide written confirmation that the requirements of the applicable condition(s) have been satisfied.
+The certification process for management plans and reports required by conditions of this consent must be confined to confirming that the plans or reports give effect to their purposes, consent condition requirements, and schedule requirements, and contain the required information_to ensure that it achieves the requirements of the relevant condition(s) of consent (for management plans, this will include that the plan proposed for certification meets the objective(s) and content requirements set out in the condition(s)); - (b) Should the Council determine that the documentation supplied in accordance with (a) above, in the opinion of the Council, achieves the requirements of the relevant condition(s), the Council must issue a written confirmation of certification to the cConsent-hHolder-that-the-requirements-of-the-relevant-condition(s) have been satisfied consent holder; - (c) If the Council's response is that it is not able to certify a management plan or report, it must provide the consent holder with reasons and recommendations for changes to the plan or report in writing.
+The consent holders must consider any reasons and recommendations of the Council and resubmit an amended management plan/report for certification;-If the Council is not satisfied that the documentation supplied in accordance with (a) above achieves the requirements of the relevant condition(s), the Council_mustshall advise (in writing) the cConsent hHolder of the Council's concerns and ask that the report or management plan be modified so as to address the concerns, and then be resubmitted;